UK’s Residency Test

-- In the UK for 183 days in the tax year or
+- In the UK for 183 days or more in the tax year or

-- Your only home is in the UK (and you live in it for at least 30 days)
+- Has a home in the UK (and you live in it for at least 30 days during the tax year)

 - If you work full time in the UK continuously for 12 months

 Sufficient UK ties test – depending on the number of ‘ties’ you also need to consider the number of days spent in the UK during the tax year.
-(We’ll look at number of days next week).
 There are five UK ties:

 - Having a spouse, civil partner or minor children resident in the UK